-As the flagship campus, Rutgers – New Brunswick enrolls a diverse population of students and possesses a strong commitment to diversity and access.
-This diverse population includes significant numbers of low-income and first-generation college students and students from groups underrepresented in undergraduate and graduate education.
-These students face many challenges that often impede their chances of attaining a baccalaureate degree.
-Some of the challenges include inadequate academic skills, financial constraints, family issues, and limited knowledge of possible careers.
-Access week will primarily focus on providing opportunities to connect students with activities and events that promote the SAEE values of Access, Partnership, Inclusivity and Progressive Thinking.
-Additionally, SAEE will invite high-profile scholars to speak to the entire university community on issues of diversity, retention and graduation.
+Rutgers – New Brunswick enrolls a diverse population of students and possesses a strong commitment to diversity and access.
+This diverse population includes significant numbers of low-income, first-generation, and underrepresented students.
+These students face many challenges that often impede their chances of attaining a baccalaureate or advanced degree.
+Challenges include, but are not limited to, inadequate academic skills, financial constraints, family issues, and limited knowledge of college culture and beyond.